Andy-Python-Programmer/p5-studio/creator/README.md

 # P5 Studio Creator

-P5 Studio Creator is the part of P5 Studio repository which contains the fastest tools that help you get started with p5.js sketches easily.
+[P5 Studio Creator](https://github.com/Andy-Python-Programmer/p5-studio/tree/master/creator) is the part of [P5 Studio](https://github.com/Andy-Python-Programmer/p5-studio) repository which contains the fastest tools that help you get started with [p5.js](https://p5js.org/) sketches easily.

-## Setup
+## Documentation:

+### 1. How to install:
+1. Install node.js
-1. Install P5 Studio Creator: `npm i p5-studio-creator -g`
+2. Install P5 Studio Creator: `npm i p5-studio-creator -g`

-2. Run `p5-studio-creator new <PROJECTNAME>`
+### 2. Create new project:
-3. Type `cd <PROJECTNAME>`
-4. Run `p5-studio-creator serve`

-Or

-1. Install P5 Studio Creator: `npm i p5-studio-creator -g`
-2. Run `p5-studio new <PROJECTNAME>`
+1. Run `studio new <PROJECTNAME>`

+### 3. Run the project:
-3. Type `cd <PROJECTNAME>`
+1. Type `cd <PROJECTNAME>`
-4. Run `p5-studio serve`
+2. Run `studio serve`

-If you want help about any command use:
+### If you want help about any command use:
-1. If specific command then: `p5-studio <COMMANDNAME> -h`
+1. If specific command then: `studio <COMMANDNAME> -h`
-2. About all commands then: `p5-studio --help`
+2. About all commands then: `studio --help`

-### Features
+## Features:

-1. Creates Project for you.
+1. Creates p5.js project for you.
-2. Opens Live Server for you.
+2. Opens live server for you.

-It will create the project and open a liveserver in the default browser for you :)
+3. Has javascript console inbuilt to the terminal or command prompt